Yellow storage boxes on shelving

 FIFO Keeps Products Shelf-Stable

-First In First Out, or FIFO, is just one concept that should be followed when setting up inventory.
+First In First Out, or FIFO, is just one concept that should be followed in dispensary inventory management.
 This process ensures that older products are sold before newer ones which can save you money in the long run.

-Let's say your team unpacks your pre rolls and fills up a cabinet all the way to the back.
+Let's say your team doesn’t know how to stock your dispensary well and unpacks your rolling cones, completely filling the cabinet all the way to the back.
 As you run through that stock, you might have some product at the very back of the cabinet that hasn't been sold when the next shipment comes in.

 If your team simply puts the new inventory in front of the old inventory, there's a chance your older products will go bad and cause waste in your store.